Breast screening After Radiotherapy Dataset

 In addition to making sure that screening appointments arrive at the right time, BARD will allow monitoring of the effectiveness of screening.

-Women identified as having had radiotherapy to the chest area involving breast tissue before the age of 36.
+Women identified as having had radiotherapy to the chest area involving breast tissue when aged between 10 to 35 years.

 - Radiotherapy to this area is most commonly given for Hodgkin or non-Hodgkin lymphomas but it can sometimes be used to treat other cancers too.